fmeyer/zam/README.md

 ## ✨ Features

 - **🔒 Automatic Sensitive Data Redaction**: Intelligently detects and redacts passwords, tokens, API keys, and other sensitive information
+- **💾 SQLite Database Backend**: Store history in a robust SQLite database with support for multi-host and session tracking
+- **🔑 Token Storage & Retrieval**: Automatically extract and store redacted tokens for later retrieval by session or directory
+- **🖥️ Multi-Host Support**: Track commands across different machines and merge histories seamlessly
+- **📦 Session Management**: Group commands by shell session with automatic session tracking
-- **🔍 Advanced Search**: Fuzzy search, regex support, filtering by directory and time range
+- **🔍 Advanced Search**: Fuzzy search, regex support, filtering by directory, time range, and host
-- **📚 Multi-Shell Support**: Import from Zsh, Bash, and Fish history files
+- **📚 Multi-Shell Support**: Import from Zsh, Bash, Fish history files, and legacy .mhist format
 - **⚙️ Highly Configurable**: JSON-based configuration with extensive customization options
-- **🚀 Fast and Efficient**: Written in Rust for optimal performance
+- **🚀 Fast and Efficient**: Written in Rust for optimal performance with SQLite indexing
 - **🎯 Smart Deduplication**: Automatic duplicate command filtering
-- **📊 Comprehensive Statistics**: Detailed analytics about your command usage
+- **📊 Comprehensive Statistics**: Detailed analytics about your command usage across hosts and sessions
 - **🔗 Shell Integration**: Seamless integration with your favorite shell
+- **🔄 Easy Migration**: Migrate from file-based history to database with a single command

 ## 🚀 Installation